 WordPress For Education, Schools And Universities

 WordPress isn’t just for bloggers.
-Today WordPress powers nearly 28 percent of all websites on the internet.
-This includes public school district websites and websites for some of the largest and most respected universities.
+Today, WordPress powers nearly 38 percent of all websites on the internet.
+This includes public school district websites, and sites for some of the largest and most respected universities.

-WordPress’ open source platform is ideal for the changing waves of education delivery and distribution.
-Higher education platforms are beginning to use WordPress as a means to solve common problems on their campuses as well as deliver open-source content and course opportunities.
+WordPress’ open-source platform is ideal for the changing waves of education delivery and distribution.
+Higher education platforms are beginning to use WordPress as a means to solve common problems on their campuses, as well as to deliver open-source content and course opportunities.

-Enterprise level websites, like a university website, often have to accommodate localization, multilingual context, and small micro sites.
+Enterprise-level websites, like a university site, often have to accommodate localization, multilingual content, and connected micro sites.
 These are all things WordPress handles seamlessly.
-Higher education enterprise solutions are often equipped with complex access requirements and permissions; WordPress’ defined user roles easily solve this problem.
+Higher education enterprise solutions often require complex access requirements and permissions; WordPress’ defined user roles easily solve this problem.
 For students, WordPress is made simple due to the customizability of user roles.

-Finally, perhaps most importantly for higher education institutions, WordPress is equipped with multisite functionality, an essential function for institutions with multiple departments and organizations.
+Finally, perhaps most importantly for higher education institutions, WordPress is equipped with multisite functionality.
+This is an essential function for institutions with multiple departments and organizations.

-WordPress multisite allows you to build a network of websites from just one WordPress installation.
-Schools and universities can create different subdomains, subdirectories, and stand alone sites for different campuses and organizations while still maintaining a common theme and managing from one dashboard.
+WordPress Multisite allows you to build a network of websites from just one WordPress installation.
+Schools and universities can create different subdomains, subdirectories, and standalone sites for different campuses and organizations, while still maintaining a common theme and managing them all from one dashboard.

-Multisite allows for a specific user role entitled Superadmin that can install plugins, manage themes, and add new sites.
-Run multiple sites using the same login credentials and save space by not having to install themes and plugins multiple times.
+Multisite allows for a specific user role, entitled ‘super admin’, that can install plugins, manage themes, and add new sites.
+You can run multiple sites using the same login credentials, and save space by not having to install themes and plugins multiple times.
 Multisite is the perfect combination of independence and cohesion that schools and universities need.

-To learn more about brands using WordPress multisite, see here for five examples of brands using multisite in the wild.
+To learn more about brands using WordPress multisite, see these five examples of brands using multisite in the wild.

 However, scaling a university website can be complicated.
-It’s worth considering that scaling a site requires scaling for traffic growth and adding infrastructure to help alleviate or remove the damage traffic spikes have on your site’s reliability.
+Properly scaling a site requires preparing for traffic growth and adding infrastructure to help alleviate or remove the damage that traffic spikes have on your site’s reliability.
 A dedicated digital experience platform, such as that offered by WP Engine, can help your university site do both of these things.

-University and school sites are unpredictable when it comes to traffic…you need to be prepared for everything.
-WP Engine has helped hundred of thousands of websites scale from 10 hits per minute to a million hits per minute overnight.
-This is because WP Engine’s platform is built to scale given its top-notch security, scalable architecture, and site speed reliability.
+University and school sites are unpredictable when it comes to traffic.
+You need to be prepared for everything.
+WP Engine has helped hundreds of thousands of websites scale overnight from 10 hits per minute to a million hits per minute.
+This is because our platform is built to scale, thanks to its top-notch security, scalable architecture, and site speed reliability.

 Adaptability & Flexibility

-Schools and universities can use plugins to create a campus map, student directory and more.
-Additionally, the backend of WordPress features over 70 languages that a university or school can utilize to make its site more accessible.
+Schools and universities can use plugins to create a campus map, student directory, and more.
+Additionally, the back end of WordPress features over 70 languages, which a university or school can use to make its site more accessible.

-It’s inevitable that users of a university or school website are going to want mobile capability as well.
-The WordPress backend will adjust to any screen size so mobile friendliness is not an issue.
-Virtually all themes offered are mobile friendly so customization and aesthetic appearance aren’t inhibited.
+It’s inevitable that users of a university or school website are going to want mobile capabilities as well.
+The WordPress back end will adjust to any screen size, so mobile friendliness is not an issue.
+Virtually all themes offered are mobile friendly, so customization and aesthetic appearance aren’t inhibited.

-Finally, WordPress is easy to use for everyone.
-The user dashboard adaptable and friendly for even the most inexperienced CMS users.
+Finally, as we mentioned, WordPress is easy to use for just about everyone.
+The user dashboard is adaptable and friendly, even for the most inexperienced CMS users.
 This is especially important for higher education sites and microsites that will have various users and contributors.